DLukin911/restaurant_voting/README.md

-Design and implement a REST API using Hibernate/Spring/SpringMVC (or Spring-Boot) without frontend.
+##Task

-The task is:
+Design and implement a REST API using Hibernate/Spring/Spring-Boot without frontend.

 Build a voting system for deciding where to have lunch.